vortec/libtree/docs/source/db_model.rst

 ``parent`` are indexed, resulting in index sizes that are roughly the same as the data.

 Maybe it's possible to remove indices, this needs benchmarking.
-But disk space became very cheap and doesn't really matter these days, right? ... right?
+But RAM and disk space became very cheap and doesn't really matter these days, right? ... right?

 Database Triggers